 Prophet Joseph Smith is killed by an angry mob while he is held captive in a prison cell.

 Brigham Young, the second president of LDS, arrives in Utah along with his followers.

-Mormons commemorate the occasion of arriving in Utah for the first time in a place near the future Mormon Church.
+Members of the Church of Jesus Christ of Latter-day Saints commemorate the occasion of arriving in Utah for the first time in a place near the future church.

 The Utah territory is finally approved and recognized as a state, making it the 45th state of the U.S.

 Pioneer Day FAQs